[Democracy Watch logo]

 • gathering together materials in a Democracy Clearinghouse on democracy issues to help Canadians participate effectively in our political and economic systems.

-Duff Conacher, Democracy Watch Coordinator,
+Duff Conacher, Founder of Democracy Watch,

-on CTV News in September 2007
+on CTV News

 Summary of Democracy Watch's Many Notable Achievements